EricKit/nest-user-auth/README.md

 Ensure a MongoDB server is running locally.

 To use email, register with any dedicated SMTP server.
-Gmail doesn't let you change your from address and has other limiations.
+Gmail doesn't let you change your from address and has other limitations.
 Mailgun is recommended.
 With mailgun use their SMTP service, not the API.

 Add a `dev.env` file at the base of the project that contains: